 The states with the highest average bills present an interesting and telling disparity.
 Hawaii, as previously discussed, is the state with the lowest amount of per capita energy consumption and the highest rate of electricity as a percentage of overall energy.
-Connecticut ranks relatively low in terms of household consumption at 16th lowest at 8,534 kWh per year and is at about the middle of the pack for energy usage at the 30th highest at 67.2 million Btu per capita.
-It also ranks 37th
+Connecticut ranks relatively low in terms of household consumption.
+Connecticut ranks relatively low in terms of household consumption.
+Connecticut ranks relatively low in terms of household consumption, at 16th with 8,534 kWh per year, and is in the middle of the pack for energy usage, ranking 30th at 67.2 million Btu per capita.
+It also ranks 37th in terms of electric usage as a percentage of all energy